adebayo10k/gpg-encryption-using-json-profiles/README.md

 #### 1. Build the profile

-- You have one or more messages you need to encrypt before sending to an existing public key encrypted message correspondent.
+- You have one or more messages you need to encrypt before sending to an existing public key encrypted messaging correspondent.
-- You run the program with the files (message(s)) to encrypt as command line parameters.
+- You run the program with the plaintext files (message(s)) to encrypt as command line parameters.
-- The program validates the files.
+- The program validates the plaintext files.
-- You select the appropriate human friendly profile name.
+- You select the appropriate human-friendly profile name.
 - The program uses jq to filter-in the appropriate encryption parameters from your JSON format profile document.
 - The program builds the in-memory data structure needed for that particular communication.

 #### 2. Create the command strings

 - The program checks that your gpg keyring contains the necessary public keys for every recipient with which you're about to communicate that secret message.
-- The program then crafts an arbitrary length command, which it presents for your verification and approval.
+- The program then crafts an arbitrary length command, which it presents, for your verification and approval.

 #### 3. Interactively encrypt and shred the plaintext messages